gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ## Management and Development Tools
 ### AWS API
 An API is software that allows two applications/services to talk to each other.
-The msot common type of API is via HTTP/S requests.
+The most common type of API is via HTTP/S requests.

 AWS API is a HTTP API that you can interact with by sending requests from an application such as Postman.